cloudfoundry/cli/.github/CONTRIBUTING.md

 ## CLI Versions
 The cf CLI follows a branching model:
-- V8 of the cf CLI is built from the [master branch](https://github.com/cloudfoundry/cli/tree/master). **This branch is for breaking changes** meant to ship in the next major revision.
-Please note that although this branch can be thought of as "V8", this version is still in the planning stage and has not yet been released in any form.
+- V8 of the cf CLI is built from the [master branch](https://github.com/cloudfoundry/cli/tree/master). **This branch is under active development**.
-- V7 of the cf CLI is built from the [v7 branch](https://github.com/cloudfoundry/cli/tree/v7). **This branch is under active development**.
+- V7 of the cf CLI is built from the [v7 branch](https://github.com/cloudfoundry/cli/tree/v7). **This branch is maintenance only** and will only be updated to patch CVEs and very severe blocking defects.
 - V6 of the cf CLI is built from the [v6 branch](https://github.com/cloudfoundry/cli/tree/v6). **This branch is maintenance only** and will only be updated to patch CVEs and very severe blocking defects.

 ## Prerequisites